DevOps-Represent/terraform-workshop/README.md

 - High level introduction of Terraform concepts
 - Terraform file structures
-- Setting up a remote state in AWS
+- Setting up a remote state in AWS and why
 - Configuring an s3 bucket for website hosting
 - Terraform in the command line
 - Clean up/Summary